Carbonatobis(ethylenediamine)cobalt(III) chloride

 Carbonatobis(ethylenediamine)cobalt(III) chloride is a salt with the formula [CoCO3(en)2]Cl (en = ethylenediamine).
 It is a red diamagnetic solid that is soluble in water.
-It is the monochloride salt of the cationic coordination complex [CoCO3(en)2]+.
+It is the monochloride salt of a cationic carbonate complex [CoCO3(en)2]+.
 The chloride ion in this salt readily undergoes ion exchange.
 The compound is synthesized by the oxidation of a mixture of cobalt(II) chloride, lithium hydroxide, and ethylenediamine in the presence of carbon dioxide: